How Menopause Affects the Pelvic Floor

 • Avoid bladder irritants and take care not to drink too much water (but stay hydrated)

-Pelvic floor physical therapists specialize in treating the muscles and tissue in the pelvic region, which affect bowel, bladder, and sexual health.
+Pelvic floor physical therapists treat the muscles and tissue in the pelvic region, which affect bowel, bladder, and sexual health.

-We often do not discuss the very intimate pelvic floor changes we experience with menopause.
-Know you are not alone, and there is help and hope available!
-If you are already experiencing any of these symptoms, it’s never too late to talk with your medical provider or to work with a pelvic floor physical therapist.
+We often do not discuss the extremely intimate pelvic floor changes we experience with menopause.
+Know you are not alone, and there is help available!
+It’s never too late to talk with your medical provider or to work with a pelvic floor physical therapist if you are experiencing any of these symptoms.

 Join The V-Hive